betaglot/plantabeta/docs/guide/What/PutPlantValue.md

 ### Saves Time and Cost

-- Put(Plant) is designed to increase a Planter's planting rate, which will decrease the number of days it takes to complete a planting season.
+- PlantaBeta is designed to increase a Planter's planting rate, which will decrease the number of days it takes to complete a planting season.
 Shorter seasons means less money spent on feeding, transporting and housing Planters.

 ---